How to Get Started With Espalier

 4. Make a mark 18 inches up from the ground on each post.
 This is where you will string the wire between the posts.
 Continue making marks every 18 inches as you go higher up the posts.

 5. Drill holes in the middle of the post at your marked intervals.
-Drill in 4-inch eyebolts.
-Make sure you leave two inches between the post and the eyebolt loop.
+Screw in 4-inch eyebolts.
+Make sure you leave 2 inches between the post and the eyebolt loop.
 That’s where your tree branch will grow.

 6. Run 12-gauge wire between the posts.
 Make sure the wire is taut.